 The Summer Food Service Program (SFSP) is a federally funded program that provides free nutritious meals to children living in low-income areas throughout Ohio.
 The program operates throughout the summer months (Jun – Aug) when they are out of school.

 All children ages 1 through 18 are eligible to receive free meals during the summer months at participating program sites.
 To find an SFSP site, call 1-855-570-7377.

-Unemployment Insurance is a “wage replacement” program that helps workers who are unemployed through no fault of their own.
+Unemployment Insurance is a “wage replacement” program that helps workers who are unemployed.
 It provides temporary financial help to qualified individuals based on their previous earnings, while they are looking for a new job.

 Ohio is one of the states that offers a dependency allowance to those who qualify.
-If you have up to two dependents, you may receive up to $507 per week of unemployment benefit.2
+If you have up to two dependents, you may receive up to $537 per week of unemployment benefit.3

 You may apply for UI benefits either electronically or by phone at 1-877-OHIOJOB (1-877-644-6562) toll-free, Monday through Friday (except holidays) from 8 a.m. to 5 p.m.

-Ohio College Opportunity Grant (OCOG) program provides grant money to Ohio students who demonstrate the highest levels of financial need with an expected family contribution (EFC) of $2,190 or less AND a household income of no more than $75,000 as determined by the FAFSA results.
+Ohio College Opportunity Grant (OCOG) program provides grant money to Ohio students who demonstrate the highest levels of financial need with an expected family contribution (EFC) of $2,190 or less.